Frequently Asked Questions

 What are my chances of being accepted?

 The program committee reviews submissions.
 Each submission is assigned to two reviewers based on the topic area you identify (e.g., stereotyping, behavioral neuroscience).
 Reviews are blind.
-The overall rejection rate for the 2012 meeting was 14.8%.
-The rejection rate is similar across topic areas:
+The overall rejection rate each year is approximately 15%.
+The rejection rate is similar across topic areas.

 What are the most common reasons submissions are rejected?